lara-learning/lara/readme.md

 - BACKEND_URL
   - String containing backend development url
 - ENABLE_FRONTEND_TUNNEL
   - Boolean.
 Tunnel localhost to a publicly available url using ngrok.
+Will install ngrok when set to true
 - ENABLE_BACKEND_TUNNEL
   - Boolean.
 Tunnel localhost to a publicly available url using ngrok.
+Will install ngrok when set to true
 - ALEXA_SKILL_ID
   - String.
 Not required
 - ALEXA_SKILL_STAGE